The Best Home Security Systems in Denver

 Researchers from UNC Charlotte found that a displaying a recognizable security logo outside of your home can deter over half of potential burglars — and if you know any of our providers by sight, it’s probably ADT.
 This home security provider has been around for more than 140 years, and it’s also the largest security provider by far, serving over 8 million people across the US and Canada.
 In other words, it’s got the name recognition to make your average burglar think twice.

 ADT’s security offerings also deliver: there’s a range of features for every kind of homeowner, whether you want 24/7 motion-sensor cameras and home automation, or just low-key door and window sensors.
-Plans start at $37, but you can work with a rep online or over the phone to build a custom package.
+Plans start at $37, and home automation features are only available with plans $49.99 and up, but you can work with a rep online or over the phone to build a custom package.

 We initially wondered whether ADT’s strong reputation would extend to its customer service — it’s racked up more Better Business Bureau complaints than the other providers on our list — but given that ADT also has the largest customer base of all our picks, this isn’t overly surprising.
 In our interactions with reps both on the phone and online, we encountered only polite and helpful service.
 We’re confident in recommending ADT to anyone looking for a large, well-established home security company.

 Vivint is a security system designed for homeowners who embrace smart technology.
-If you’re looking for the most modern security features, this is the provider for you.
+If you’re looking for plans that allow you to pick and choose the most innovative smart features, this is the provider for you: you can start automating your home at a lower price than ADT ($39.99 versus ADT’s $49.99), and equipment pricing is a la carte depending on what features you want.
+That makes it easier for you to save on features you might find redundant, like fire alarms, in favor of more unique features like smart locks and sensors.
 We especially liked its mobile app, which allows you to fully control your system even while away from home.
 Our tester liked it so much, he said he rarely used his in-home control panel — the app handled everything he needed to do.
 And we’re not the only ones who were impressed: Vivint carries a 4.5 out of 5 star rating in the Apple Store.
 Frontpoint and ADT both have apps as well, but they only boast 2.5 and 2 stars.

 The mobile app lets you record or view live camera footage, arm or disarm smart locks, and program your security system to respond to specific scenarios — maybe you want your doors to lock every day at 6pm, or you want your windows to unlock if your smoke alarm goes off.
 The app also lets you adjust any of Vivint’s home automation equipment, whether you change the temperature of your smart thermostat from work, open and close your garage doors, or turn your lights on or off.
 You can even set it to alert you to non-emergencies, like if you accidentally leave a window open.